aimeos/map/README.md

 * @param **string** `$encoding` Character encoding of the strings, e.g. "UTF-8" (default), "ASCII", "ISO-8859-1", etc.
 * @return **self&#60;int&#124;string,mixed&#62;** New map

+All scalar values (bool, int, float, string) will be converted to strings.
+Non-scalar values as well as empty strings will be skipped and are not part of the result.

 **Examples:**

 ```php